The Ailos and "Sunny" story - okay, now where?

 Too much fun! :-D

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter one one one three as a four place number.
+In the field marked validation number, enter nine seven zero seven as a four place number.